MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-2. Open an elevated PowerShell window by selecting the Windows button with the right mouse button and then right-click **Windows PowerShell** and choose **Run as Administrator**.
+2. Open an elevated PowerShell window by selecting the Windows button with the right mouse button and then select **Windows PowerShell (admin)**.

 3. Confirm the **User Account Control** window with **Yes**.